Persecution of Chinese people in Nazi Germany: During the war

-After the Chinese government declared war on Nazi Germany following the attack on Pearl Harbor in 1941, the Gestapo launched mass arrests of Chinese Germans and Chinese nationals across Germany, concentrating them in the Arbeitserziehungslager Langer Morgen (Langer Morgen Labor Camp) in Wilhelmsburg, Hamburg, and used them as forced labourers; 17 died in the process.
+After the Chinese government declared war on Nazi Germany following the attack on Pearl Harbor in 1941, the Gestapo launched mass arrests of Chinese nationals across Germany, concentrating them in the Arbeitserziehungslager Langer Morgen (Langer Morgen Labour Camp) in Wilhelmsburg, Hamburg, and used them as forced labourers; 17 died in the process.
+In 1944, there were 165 Chinese arrested by Gestapo.

 Post-war

-By the end of World War II, every Chinese restaurant in Hamburg had closed; the prewar Chinese communities in Berlin, Hamburg, and Bremen were all destroyed, and almost no Chinese presence remained in Germany.
+By the end of World War II, every Chinese restaurant in Hamburg had closed.

-By the time the Republican government began housing German Chinese survivors, only 148 could be identified; most chose to return to mainland China, and only a few remained in Germany.
-Certain survivors applied for compensation from the authorities, but were denied, as the persecution was not a part of the Holocaust, per se.
+Only 148 Chinese people were identified as surviving the wartime persecution.
+Most chose to return to China, but a few decided to stay in Germany, including Zhang Tinlin, who had been imprisoned in several labour camps and concentration camps.
+After his release in Kiel, northern Germany, Zhang returned to what had been Hamburg's Chinatown, and opened the first Chinese restaurant and hotel in post-war Germany, running it until his death in the 1980.
+Called the "Hong Kong Bar", Zhang Xuefang (b.
+1942), known as Marietta, his daughter with his Polish German partner, ran it until her death in 2021.

-In 2009, four students from the University of Konstanz produced a documentary, "A Strange Hometown", that tells the story of Hamburg's Chinatown.
-It screened at the 2010 Shanghai World Expo.
+On June 28, 2021, the Stolpersteine project placed "stumbling blocks" recording the names of 13 Chinese victims of Nazi persecution in the street in Hamburg which was formerly the Chinatown area of the city.